 3. Building code regulations

 The building industry in the United States has long recognized the need for enough make-up air for exhaust systems.
 Since 2009, the International Residential Code (IRC) has mandated the provision of make-up air for kitchen hood exhaust systems with a capacity of 400 CFM or larger.
-However, you should still check your local codes if this information is outdated or has changed since publishing.
+However, you should still check your local codes if this information is outdated or has changed since it was published.

 4. Long-term use of a range hood